MnemoSemiotic/a-smarter-flashcard/README.md

 #### We Need to...
 * Strip html from cards
 * Standardize, modify or ignore formulas that are not consistent across cards.
-* Modify entries that lead to erroneous topics.
+* Modify entries that may lead to erroneous topics.
 <br />
 <br />
 <br />